Opinion: The justice system can't end domestic violence or prevent mass shootings

 Many of us know someone who has experienced family violence.
 In Texas 1 in 3 adult Texans have experienced family violence.
-For women the story is even worse: 24 percent report experiencing physical family violence., one percent report experiencing sexual violence and one percent report experiencing both by their intimate partners—22 percent of whom became pregnant as a result of forced sex.
+For women the story is even worse: 24 percent report experiencing physical family violence, 1 percent report experiencing sexual violence and 1 percent report experiencing both by their intimate partners — 22 percent of whom became pregnant as a result of forced sex.

 These findings come from our 2011 study that found that 57 percent of adult Texans reported knowing a friend, family member or co-worker in an abusive relationship.
 More than a third of Texans said that family violence is a “very serious” problem.
-And there is this: Texas continues to rank high in the domestic-violence-related homicides.
+And there is this: Texas continues to rank high in domestic violence-related homicides.

 Most family violence cases do not end in fatality, most people who perpetrate domestic violence will never become mass shooters and past violence doesn’t always predict future violence — but in more than half of the mass shootings, it does.
 Mass shooters are outliers among perpetrators of domestic violence, and the red flags are always there.

-The mass shooting in Sutherland Springs is the latest example of red flags ignored in the case of a perpetrator of domestic violence.
-We could scapegoat the Air Force for its egregious procedural error — yes, they absolutely should have submitted the critical information to keep Devin Patrick Kelley from being able to purchase a firearm — but the fact remains that guns will always be available in this country, and the possession of firearms by domestic violence offenders increases the risk of homicide for their family members and others
+The mass shooting in Sutherland Springs, Texas, this month is the latest example of red flags ignored in the case of a perpetrator of domestic violence.
+We could scapegoat the Air Force for its egregious procedural error — yes, they absolutely should have submitted the critical information to keep the gunman, Devin Patrick Kelley, from being able to purchase a firearm — but the fact remains that guns will always be available in this country, and the possession of firearms by domestic violence offenders increases the risk of homicide for their family members and others

 But during decades of providing legal and social services to victims and their families, we have learned that there is a broader issue at play in domestic violence cases that contributes to our failure to prevent further violence: The complexities of domestic violence offenders and their victims’ lives are misunderstood, marginalized and considered private.